robmoffat/k9/docs/sprints/sprint_002.md

-# Sprint 2:  Markdown and  GitHub Pages #
+# 19th March 2016: Sprint 2:  Markdown and  GitHub Pages #

 For this sprint, I want to get the documentation in order for Kite9, so that each time I *do* some sprint documentation, it's got somewhere to live.